Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 Custom checks can be used in the following ways:

-- Applied to conversations in your datasets
+- Applied to chat test cases (conversations) in your datasets
 - Used during agent evaluations
 - Shared across your team **within the same project**
 - Modified or updated as your requirements evolve